dynotw/Basic-Machine-Learning-Code/Machine Learning/Data/Preprocess/README.md

 #### Deal with Text & Categorical Atributes (Discrete / Sparse)

 In our dataset, there is a feature, named `ocean_proximity`, which is a text feature.
 We know machine learning model can't learn text information, so we need to transfrom them into numerical information.
-In `` sklearn``, we have two classes, ``sklearn.preprocessing.OrdinalEncoder`` & ``sklearn.preprocessing.OneHotEncoder``
+In `` scikit-learn``, we have two classes, ``sklearn.preprocessing.OrdinalEncoder`` & ``sklearn.preprocessing.OneHotEncoder``

 &nbsp;
 * Method 1, ``sklearn.preprocessing.OrdinalEncoder``